The Independent Agencies

 3/19

-Judge Beryl Howell presides over an emergency hearing on granting USIP's request for a temporary restraining order against DOGE, but doesn't grant a temporary restraining order
+Judge Beryl Howell presides over an emergency hearing, but doesn’t grant USIP a temporary restraining order against DOGE’s takeover of the agency.

 3/20